-9-5.
+- 9-5.
 A trumpet is sounded in the empty auditorium of Prob.
-9-4 and duces a continuous sound power output as given in Table II, p.
-52. What be the intensity level of the reverberant sound in the auditorium?

-3-6.
-A certain rehearsal hall is 50 feet long, 40 feet wide and 20 feet high. floor is hardwood with an absorption coefficient of 0.04, the ceiling is ter with an absorption coefficient of 0.10, and side walls and end walls brick with an absorption coefficient of 0.20, all measured at 500 hertz.
-Find the optimum reverberation time for this room for chamber music.
-Calculate the actual reverberation time for this room. (c) Find how large audience in this room (seated in upholstered seats) will bring its reveration time down to the optimum value found above. (d) Find how many are feet of material of absorption coefficient 0.60 must be put on the side is to give the optimum reverberation time, without an audience.
+9-4 and produces a continuous sound power output as given in Table II, p.
+52. What will be the intensity level of the reverberant sound in the auditorium? - 9-6.
+A certain rehearsal hall is 50 feet long, 40 feet wide and 20 feet high.
+The floor is hardwood with an absorption coefficient of 0.04, the ceiling is plaster with an absorption coefficient of 0.10, and side walls and end walls are brick with an absorption coefficient of 0.20, all measured at 500 hertz. - (a) Find the optimum reverberation time for this room for chamber music. - (b) Calculate the actual reverberation time for this room. (c) Find how large an audience in this room (seated in upholstered seats) will bring its reverberation time down to the optimum value found above. (d) Find how many square feet of material of absorption coefficient 0.60 must be put on the side walls to give the optimum reverberation time, without an audience. - 9-7.

-1-7.
 Given the room of Prob.
-9-6 with the absorption necessary to get the imum reverberation time, what power output of a sound source will be aired to give a reverberant sound level of 76 decibels?
+9-6 with the absorption necessary to get the optimum reverberation time, what power output of a sound source will be required to give a reverberant sound level of 76 decibels?